justcoder1/pink-Panther-React/buildHistory.md

 - released app for feedback
   - removed unneeded exports
   - Centralised the connection to the BE
+    - Moved WikiPedia to the BE
+    - Move refactor logic to the BE
   - Made the connections type safe

 - Implemented Suspense and Error boundary